 What is slow pay?

 “Slow pay” is the designation used for companies that pay their bills past terms.
 This can also be referred to as “slow payments,” “delinquent payments,” or “late payments.”
 The most common payment term is known as net 30, where the payment is due in full 30 days after purchase or delivery.
 If the company pays the bill in 35 days, that’s five days past due, so its DBT (days beyond terms) is five.
-In a company’s Dun & Bradstreet business credit profile, how quickly a company pays its bills is reflected in the D&B PAYDEX® Score and in the Trade Payments section of its credit report.
+In a company’s Dun & Bradstreet business credit file, how quickly a company pays its bills is reflected in the D&B PAYDEX® Score and in the Trade Payments section of its credit report.

 How does the slow-pay reporting process work?